stefanoverna/graphql8/guides/subscriptions/ably_implementation.md

 ## Dashboard

-You can monitor subscription state in the {% internal_link "GraphQL-Pro Dashboard", "/pro/dashboard" %}:
+You can monitor subscription state in the {% internal_link "GraphQL8-Pro Dashboard", "/pro/dashboard" %}:

 {{ "/subscriptions/redis_dashboard_1.png" | link_to_img:"Redis Subscription Dashboard" }}